FuelLabs/sway/docs/README.md

 cargo install mdbook
 ```

-To set up and build the book locally, you must also have `mdbook-forc-documenter` preprocessor installed, the necessary forc plugins as well as any new plugins you want to add to the book.
-Before making changes to the book, please read the next section on generating documentation for Forc commands/plugins.
+To set up and build the book locally, you must also have `mdbook-forc-documenter` preprocessor installed, the pre-existing forc plugins in the book as well as any new plugins you want to add to the book.
+If changes have to be made to the Forc commands or plugins chapters, please read the next section first.

 From the project root, run: